ganten7/ivory/README.md

 ## 🙏 Acknowledgments

-- Courier Prime font for beautiful monospaced text
+- Courier New font for monospaced text
-- GTK3 for native GNOME integration
+- PyQt5 for cross-platform GUI framework
 - The open-source music community

 ## 📸 Screenshots